hypernova1/typeorm-parallel-transaction-manager/README.md

-# TypeORM Parallel Transaction Runner
+# TypeORM Parallel Transaction Manager
 This is a library that can obtain multiple connections and execute queries in parallel.

 How to use